-Wiltshire Council has praised students for their hard work and dedication as they collect their A-level results across the county today (10 August).
+Wiltshire Council has praised students for their hard work and dedication as they collect their A Level results across the county today (18 August).

-Students that didn't receive the grades they anticipated should initially speak to their school or college who can offer help and advice about options available to them including the appeals process.
+Students that do not receive the grades they anticipated should initially speak to their school or college who can offer help and advice about options available to them including the appeals process.

 There is also a dedicated results page on the Work Wiltshire website full of advice and what to do next.
 The site also has a range of information including apprenticeships advice for those wanting to consider this route.

 The Building Bridges programme can also help those who did not get the results they wanted.
 The free programme (funded by the European Social fund and Lottery community Fund) offers 1:1 support from a friendly development worker to help students decide on next steps in getting employment, education, or training.

 The programme offers careers advice sessions with Adviza for more vulnerable young people (aged 16-18) that provide extra support from a qualified Careers Adviser.
 This is available until the end of August and offers face to face, online and telephone sessions.
 Advisors will encourage and assist these students into what they want to do next either education, employment, or training.
 People can contact firstname.lastname@example.org to find out more.